MrSalemi/vault-shared/RAY.md

   the reference example: synthetic fixtures, no real course content, fast (no LibreOffice/network), and runs on every push.

+## Editing across vaults

+- Any thread may fix a **fact** in any vault it can reach — a wrong date, a stale status sentence, a dead link.
+Fix the file.
+Do not write Ray a task to fix a file you could have fixed yourself.
+- **Content and structure work** — building lessons, rewriting sections, adding files — stays in that vault's own thread, which has read its `STATUS.md` and `DECISIONS.md` first.
+- A thread editing a vault that is not its own leaves the change uncommitted and hands Ray the commit and push commands.
+Ray can see every open thread; a thread cannot.

 ## Version control

 - Ray controls all commits and pushes, in every repo, including this one